St Swithin's Church, Lincoln

-St. Swithin's Church, Lincoln is a Grade II* listed parish church located in St Swithin's Square, Lincoln, England.
+St. Swithin's Church, Lincoln is a Grade II* listed parish church located in St Swithin's Square, Lincoln, Lincolnshire, England.
 The congregation is still active as is the church but the building has been closed due to repairs being needed to the roof of the church.

 History

-The original church of St Swithin, was near the Sheep Market.
+The original church of St Swithin was near the Sheep Market.
 It suffered a bad fire in 1644 during the English Civil War.
 It was rebuilt in stone in 1801.
 This was replaced with a new building on Sheep Square.
 The foundation stone was laid on Easter Day 1869 by the Bishop of Lincoln, Christopher Wordsworth.

-The mathematician George Boole was christened in the earlier church on 3rd November 1815.
+The mathematician George Boole was christened in the earlier church on 3 November 1815.
 He had a close association with the church whose Rector, Rev. Dickson, encouraged him in his mathematics.

 The church was built to designs of the architect, James Fowler of Louth and financed by Alfred Shuttleworth, a Lincoln industrialist.
 The nave and aisles were built between 1869 and 1871, the chancel was completed in 1879, and the construction of the tower and spire took place between 1884 and 1887.

 Nikolaus Pevsner described the church as "without doubt his (James Fowler's) most important church."

 During the construction a Roman altar was discovered.

 The church contains a west window which was made by A L Moore & Co.

 The church was listed as Grade II* in 1973.